alexbradd/compsci-notes/second/accel/notes.md

 The goal is to **minimize the overall number of colors** (each node with a different color is an admissible but trivial solution).

+### Microarchitecture creation

+After defining the operation scheduling and binding, HLS **proceeds with the generation of the RTL microarchitecture** of the following elements:

+- **Controller**: a **FSM** where
+  - The states are a collection of operations to be executed in the given clock cycle
+  - The transitions define the evolution over time of the behaviour; can be
+    either:
+    - Inside a basic block, in that case it is a sequential list of states to be executed from the beginning to the end
+    - Among basic blocks, in that case it transitions between the last operation of one basic block to the first operation of the next one
+- **Datapath**: a collection of **hardware resources for computation and storage**, mainly composed of:
+  - Functional units
+  - Registers
+  - Wires and multiplexers to interconnect all resources
+- **Interfaces** with local and/or external memories

+#### Memories and memory operations

+**C** allows us to easily specify, design, and optimize **accelerators for irregular applications** thanks to the massive use of **pointer-based operations** (arithmetic, dynamic resolutions, accesses to external memory etc...).

+**SystemC** allows us to to easily specify, design, and optimize **data-intensive accelerators** thanks to the **massive use of arrays with predefined size** and **the use of DMA transfers** with main memory to exchange data blocks.

+##### Pointers

+In software, a C program targets a virtual architecture consisting of a single (unified) memory in which all data are stored.
+Pointers are the addresses of elements in memory.
+Even though register declarations may allow programmers to specify the variables to be placed in registers, the assignment of variables to registers is generally done by the compiler.
+Moreover, the notions of caches and memory pages are transparent to programmers.

+In hardware, **designers want to have control on where data are stored and optimize data locality**.
+Typically, a chip design contains multiple memory banks, register files, registers, and wires. **To efficiently map C code onto hardware, the unified storage space must be partitioned**.
+During synthesis, **each partition is then mapped to a register, a wire, or a memory**.

+**Pointers may be used to reference any variable no matter where its information is available** (references to memory elements, registers, wires, or ports).

+The **hardware synthesis of pointers** includes the following steps:

+- **Partitioning** of the memory into locations (or partitions)
+- **Mapping** of the partitions onto hardware resources
+  - To a variable (wire or register)
+  - To an array (akin to memory or register file)
+- **Generation of the proper hardware logic to access the data**

+**Virtual addresses must be translated into operations** to the proper hardware resources.

+A possible architecture is having an **internal memory bus** where the **pointer is dynamically resolved**.
+This creates a **daisy-chain architecture** with possibility to access the external memory.

+##### Private local memories

+PLM are commonly implemented as **specialized multi-bank memories for storing part of the data**.
+The **memory design is transparent to the accelerator logic** (a PLM controller manages it). **Each PLM unit can have alternative implementations by using block/cyclic partitioning**.

+To ensure optimal performance, we must **ensure that arrays are transformed in such a way to create independent data structures that can be accessed in parallel**:

+- Each new substructure is managed as a new array
+- How to distribute the data contained into the original array to guarantee that parallel operations operate on distinct arrays?

+It is necessary to **determine the access pattern**, i.e., the distribution of the memory operations on the array over time. **When the access pattern is irregular or unknown, we need to duplicate the data**.

+**HLS** is responsible for the creation of **accelerator logic**. **PLM generation is done in a separate process** that considers **memory-related parameters, defined data structures and information about access patterns**.
+This process **creates specialized PLMs** that include various **technology related optimizations and system-level optimizations**.

+Generally, we can use one PLM unit (eventually composed of many banks) for each data structure.
+Ideally, **we want reuse as much as possible the same memory IPs**.
+We say that **two data structures are compatible if they can be allocated to the same PLM unit**.
+A common case is accelerators never executed at the same time.

+The accelerator(s) **memory subsystem is defined during SoC integration** since it allows for **more optimization** possibilities (like inter-accelerator one).

+We can specify **two types of compatibility**:

+1. **Address compatibility**: the data structures are compatible and can use the same memory IPs
+   - Different partitioning schemes might be used depending on the data structure
+2. **Memory-interface compatibility**: the ports are never accessed at the same time and the data structures can stay in the same memory IP

+We can define the **Memory Compatibility Graph** (MCG), a graph that represents the possibilities for optimizing data structures.
+Each **node** represents a **data structure to be allocated**, annotated with its data footprint; each **edge** represents the **compatibility between the structures** (address or memory-interface). **A clique** of this graph represents a **set of data structures that can share the same memory IPs**.

+**To generate the memory subsystem** we follow this process:

+1. **Determine how to partition the MCG**:
+   - **Clique enumeration**: define the list of admissible cliques
+   - **Clique characterization**: for each clique, determine the architecture and memory cost
+   - **Memory cost minimization**: determine the partitions that minimize the total memory cost
+2. **PLM controller generation**: a lightweight PLM controller is created for each compatibility set